Procurement of Goods and Services Procedure (MPF1089)

 1. Internal procurement

-2.1 The Strategic Procurement website lists all preferred suppliers for the purchase of goods and services using University funds.
+2.1.
+The Strategic Procurement Unit will publish all preferred suppliers for the purchase of goods and services using University funds on their website.

-2.2 If staff are unable to achieve performance levels on price, product or service as specified in the university agreement, staff must:
+2.2.
+If staff are unable to achieve performance levels on price, product or service as specified in a University contract or agreement, staff must:

 - not outsource the contracted goods or services